ZhuangLab/storm-analysis/doc/source/output_files.rst

 XX_list.bin
 -----------

 This is a binary file format containing the localizations.
+Typically there will be two of these, the XX_mlist.bin file contains all the localizations in every frame.
+In the XX_alist.bin file however localizations that were identified as spanning multiple frames are averaged together into a single localization.

 Format
 ~~~~~~